 Understanding Evidence Statements¶

-The evidence statement field is a description of evidence from published medical literature detailing the association of or lack of association of a variant with diagnostic, prognostic or predictive value in relation to a specific disease (and treatment for predictive evidence) The format used for an evidence statement can vary based on curator preference, but it is recommended that this statement contain the following: a reiteration of the evidence type, variant, gene, and disease, any comparison made or therapeutics used (e.g., arms of clinical trial), the number of individuals (or cell lines) in the trial, the conclusion from the trial, and statistical comparisons that support the conclusion (e.g., p-values, R2, confidence intervals, etc.).
+The evidence statement field is a description of evidence from published medical literature detailing the association of or lack of association of a variant with predictive, diagnostic, prognostic, predisposing, oncogenic or functional value in relation to a specific disease (and treatment for predictive evidence).
+The format used for an evidence statement can vary based on curator preference, but it is recommended that this statement contain the following: a reiteration of the evidence type, variant, gene, and disease, any comparison made or therapeutics used (e.g., arms of clinical trial), the number of individuals (or cell lines) in the trial, the conclusion from the trial, and statistical comparisons that support the conclusion (e.g., p-values, R2, confidence intervals, etc.).
 Detailed examples of specific types of evidence statements can be found below.
 Of note, data constituting protected health information (PHI) should not be entered in the evidence statement field.

 Curating Evidence Statements¶